ovh/docs/pages/web/web-paas/languages-python/guide.en-ie.md

 ### Django 3

-<p>This template deploys the Django 3 application framework on $partner_full, using the gunicorn application runner.
+<p>This template deploys the Django 3 application framework on Web PaaS, using the gunicorn application runner.
 It also includes a PostgreSQL database connection pre-configured.</p>
 <p>Django is a Python-based web application framework with a built-in ORM.</p>

 #### Features